RounakSen225/eda-world-happiness-score/README.md

 ### Datasets

-The `data/` folder contains the datasets which have been taken from Kaggle.
+The datasets have been taken from Kaggle, and are available along with the code in the repository.
 The following datasets are used:

  - World Happiness Report: This dataset is an aggregation of Gallup World Poll Data from 2007 till 2021, which has been made publicly available in Kaggle.
 Link: [World Happiness Report](https://www.kaggle.com/datasets/unsdsn/world-happiness)
  - Human Development Index: This dataset, originally sourced from UNDP's Human Development Reports and publicly made available in Kaggle, contains more than 30 years of Human Development Index (HDI) data of 195 countries (superset of countries in World Happiness Data), and the the different factors that influence HDI.
 Link: [Human Development Index](https://www.kaggle.com/datasets/iamsouravbanerjee/human-development-index-dataset/code)